 Which one of these meeting objectives is meaningful to you?

 Process improvement committee meeting

-We are going to identify ways to reduce process errors by 25%
+Identify ways to reduce process errors by 25%

 We’ve all been to the first two meetings, over and over again.
 They result in great conversation (maybe) and a touch of action (usually not) but the third objective demonstrates how all your collaborative meetings should be set-up.
 A clear and measurable objective should be stated in the title of the meeting invite.

 Here’s the rub: a clear meeting invite stating an objective and measurable goals will almost always cause turmoil before the meeting ever begins.

 “Wait, why is Steve calling this meeting?
 He’s not even in project management.”

 “Our process is fine; we don’t even need to discuss this.”